Adjudicators

 Mira has appeared as a soloist with orchestras all over the world including the Boston Symphony Orchestra, Staatskapelle Dresden, Royal Liverpool Philharmonic, Orchestre de la Suisse Romande, Saarbrücken Radio Orchestra, New Zealand Symphony Orchestra, Singapore Symphony Orchestra, Hong Kong Philharmonic and NDR Philharmonic Hannover.

-Mira has toured the world with famous Hollywood actor Bill Murray, cellist Jan Vogler, and pianist Vanessa Perez in a project called “New Worlds.”
-A live documentary movie of the show premiered in movie theaters around the world in the spring of 2022.
+Mira has toured the world with famous Hollywood actor Bill Murray, cellist Jan Vogler, and pianist Vanessa Perez in a project called The “New Worlds.”
+An innovative programme with unexpected and exciting exploration of the relationship between literature and music.
+A live documentary movie of the show was premiered in movie theaters around the world in the spring of 2022.
 The recording of “New Worlds” can be found under the Decca Gold label.

 Mira has been Artistic Director of the Model Room Musicales concert series in New York City since 2005 and in 2013, she became Director of the Moritzburg Festival Academy in Germany.
-Mira became artist in residence at Bard Conservatory in 2022.
+Mira joined the faculty at Bard Conservatory in 2022.